alexisflesch/mathquest/app/docs/README.md

 # MathQuest - AGI Agent Guide

+## 🎉 Live Page Migration Completed (December 2024)

+The frontend socket event migration project has been **successfully completed**.
+All major issues including timer display, access code generation, and socket event handling have been resolved.
+Sequential numeric access codes starting from 3141 are now in production.

+**📄 See:** [`frontend/migration-completed-summary.md`](frontend/migration-completed-summary.md) for complete technical details.

 ## Documentation Structure

 The documentation is organized into logical categories to help you quickly find the information you need.
 For a visual map of the documentation structure, see the [Documentation Map](./documentation-map.md).